Vineetchelani1304/Vineetchelani1304/README.md

 # Hi 👋, I'm **Vineet Chelani**

 I am a **Full Stack Developer** with deep expertise in backend development and a strong foundation in modern front-end technologies.
 My work focuses on building scalable, efficient, and innovative applications using cutting-edge tools and frameworks.
-Currently, I am working on **Draw** and exploring **Generative AI (GenAI)** to build intelligent and seamless user experiences.
+Currently, I am working on **ProjectManagement System** and exploring **Generative AI (GenAI)** to build intelligent and seamless user experiences.

 ---